Projektreferenzen

 Electricity market reform (European Parliament).
 Assessment of electricity market reform proposals such as CfDs, PPAs, price caps, and peak shaving.
 Joint project with Bruegel for ITRE committee.
 2023.
 Report

 Revenue cap implementation (BNetzA).
 Germany’s energy regulator is tasked with implementing the revenue cap on power generators.
 Along with Frontier Economics, we provided economic expertise.
-Ongoing.
+2023.

 Coal exit (BMWi).
 Germany’s government committed to cancel carbon certificates along with its coal exit.
 In this project with Aurora, we provided estimates how many certificates to delete.
 2021-23.